rackerlabs/otter/api-docs/rst/dev-guide/concepts.rst

 -  If new servers are in the process of being built and in a "pending" state, these servers are chosen to be deleted first.

--  After choosing the servers to delete autoscale will put the server's corresponding load balancer's node in DRAINING **if** the group launch configuration has cloud load balancer and ``draining_timeout`` in it.
-   The server will be deleted after ``draining_timeout`` has expired.
-If the group launch configuration doesn't have cloud load balancer and ``draining_timeout`` then server is just deleted
+-  After selecting servers for deletion, Autoscale deletes each server immediately, unless the server has an associated load balancer that has been configured with a draining timeout period.
+In these cases, Autoscale deletes the server after the draining timeout period for the load balancer expires.

 The following diagram illustrates how the deletion process works.